Skip to content

 If you feel your child is ready to begin preparation for the Sacraments of Reconciliation and First Holy Communion, please complete the Online Enrolment Form below.

-The program runs over a period of eight weeks and concludes with Reconciliation on Friday 12th September at 5.00 p.m. or 5.30 p.m. and with First Holy Communion on Saturday 13th September at 11.00am or 6.00 p.m.
+The program runs over a period of nine weeks and concludes with Reconciliation on Friday 11th September at 5.00 p.m. or 5.30 p.m. and with First Holy Communion on Saturday 12th September at 11.00am or 5.00 p.m.

 Reconciliation and First Holy Communion Preparation